kolzchut/mediawiki-extensions-ArticleRanking/README.md

 Best way is copy from `ArticleRanking/templates/voting.mustache` and modifing it.

 ## Hooks
-`ArticleRankingTemplateParams` allows you to modify the parmams passed into the mustache template.
+`ArticleRankingTemplateParams` allows you to modify the params passed into the mustache template.
 You can pass to the hook additional parameters to use, when calling `ArticleRanking::createRankingSection`.
 For example, pass pageId to use the title.